How to sell a service with uncertain outcomes: Introduction

-Motivated by the recent popularity of machine learning as a service, we study how to price such a service through the lens of \emph{algorithmic contract theory} \citep{dutting2024algorithmic}.
-We introduce a new contract design problem between a provider (seller) and a customer (buyer).
-The service consists of the seller choosing one of finitely many possible actions, each of which incurs a cost for seller and leads to a known distribution over possible end products, which we denote by \emph{outcomes}.
-The buyer has a value for every outcome that depends on their private type.
-In practice, the service in question can be seen as a machine learning training or fine-tuning service.
-The action can be interpreted as the effort level that the seller undertakes to train a machine learning model.
-Each effort level has a different cost for the seller.
+To capture these characteristics, we model pricing a training service as a contract design problem between a service provider (seller) and a customer (buyer).
+The service consists of the seller choosing one of finitely many possible actions, each of which incurs a cost for the seller and leads to a known distribution over possible \emph{outcomes}.
+In our motivating applications, the action can be interpreted as the effort level that the seller undertakes to train a machine learning model.
+Each effort level has a different training cost for the seller.
 The outcome can be understood as the model quality, which is uncertain given the stochastic nature of training.
+The buyer is one of several possible buyer types and has a type-dependent value for every outcome.
+The seller seeks to maximize their \emph{profit}, which is the revenue collected from the buyer minus the expected cost of performing the service.

-The seller first presents \emph{menu} of contracts to the buyer.
-Each \emph{contract} specifies an action, an \emph{upfront} price, and an outcome-dependent \emph{usage} price.
+To sell the service, the seller presents a \emph{menu} of contracts to the buyer, where each contract has a two-part tariff structure.
+The two-part tariff has been widely studied in economics as a means to extract higher revenue through better price discrimination \citep{hayes1987competition, schlereth2010optimization, leland1976monopoly, armstrong2011competitive, murphy_price_1977, danaher_optimal_2002}.
+Formally, each \emph{contract} specifies an action, an \emph{upfront} price, and an outcome-dependent \emph{usage} price.
 After selecting a contract, the seller implements a two-part payment mechanism.
 The seller commits to the contract's action and charges the buyer an upfront price for performing the action.
-Upon the action's completion, the buyer is able to observe the outcome and decide whether to accept it or reject it.
-If the buyer accepts the outcome, the seller charges the buyer a further usage price, the amount of which can depend on the outcome.
+Upon the action's completion, the buyer is able to observe the outcome and decide whether to accept or reject it.
+If the buyer accepts the outcome, the seller charges the buyer a further usage price, whose value depends on the outcome.
 If the buyer rejects the outcome, they cannot use the product but are exempt from further payment.
-The idea of using two types of payments, also known as the \emph{two-part tariff}, is widely studied in economics as a means to extract more consumer surplus through price discrimination \citep{hayes1987competition, schlereth2010optimization, leland1976monopoly, armstrong2011competitive, murphy_price_1977, danaher_optimal_2002}.
-The two objectives we focus on maximizing are the seller \emph{revenue}, which is the expected total payment received from the buyer, and the maximum seller \emph{profit}, which is the revenue minus the expected cost of the seller's action.\footnote{The distinction between revenue and profit is only important in \cref{single-parameter}.
-All other results in the paper hold for both maximizing revenue and maximizing profit.
-The results will be phrased only in terms of maximizing profit since revenue can be thought of as a special case of profit with zero action costs.}